Lunn Poly: History

 The company originated from two successful travel agencies established in the 1890s, the Polytechnic Touring Association and Sir Henry Lunn Travel.
-The latter an early travel innovator for winter sports trips to Switzerland and Italy, as well as religious tours to Israel.
+The latter an early travel innovator for winter sports trips to Switzerland and Italy, as well as religious tours to Palestine.
 Both firms were acquired in the 1950s by the British Eagle airline group, and combined into Lunn Poly in 1965.

 It became a nationalised industry as part of the Transport Holding Company (THC) in 1969, a controlling stake costing £169,000.
 Trading losses during the ownership were estimated at £1.2m before the sale to Sunair in 1971 for £175,000.
 In October, Sunair and Lunn Poly operated the first Boeing 747 package holiday charter flight to Majorca using a leased BOAC aircraft.
 In 1972, the company became part of Thomson Travel Group.

 Lunn Poly became an early trade innovator, by splitting its leisure and business travel.
 High street shops concentrated on package holidays, specialized offices were structured to serve the needs of business and industry.
 This business model was highly successful throughout the 1970s and 1980s.
 By the end of the 1980s, Lunn Poly had over 500 shops, and by the mid-1990s it was the largest travel agency in the UK.
 In 1995 it entered the holiday voucher market, valued at £400million to compete with Thomas Cook.
 The rivalry with Thomas Cook, and Going Places, led to a fierce price war in which Lunn Poly estimated it was sacrificing £10m per year to attract new customers away from its competitors.
 In 1998, Lunn Poly were the UKs largest wholly owned retailer of air-holidays with 2.3m air inclusive holidays sold, representing 20% of the market.